tomjaguarpaw/H2/posts/hkd-pattern-type-level-ski.markdown

 ## HKD to the rescue

 This as all getting tedious so HKD comes to the rescue.
-Instead of paraemtrising on a type constructor we parametrise on some opaque symbol (a defunctionalised version of the type constructor, if you will).
+Instead of parametrising on a type constructor we parametrise on some opaque symbol (a defunctionalised version of the type constructor, if you will).
 Sandy Maguire described how this works in his article [HKD:
 Less Terrible than You Might